msg-byu/getting-started/README.md

 ```

 GitHub will then prompt you for your user name and password.
 Now go
-back to your  and click on your github.io
+back to your github and click on your github.io
 repository.
 The changes you made on your local machine should now be
 there.
 What you just did was add all the files in your local copy of
 the repository to the git repository using `git add .` (you can also
 add files individually by listing them after the add keyword), then you
-committed them for a push using `git commit -m "Some message."` (the -m
+committed them for a push using `git commit -m "Some message explaining the changes made."` (the -m
 tells git that you have a message to add, if you don't use the -m then
 git will open an editor of some kind for you to add a message anyway),
 then finally you pushed the changes up to GitHub.

 Now to make your API documentation findable to the general public we
 want to add the following line to your 'README.md' file (it can go
-anywhere some developers put it at the bottom of the file some near
+anywhere, some developers put it at the bottom of the file some near
 the top, it's up to you):

 ```